armBookCodeExamples/Erratum/Chapter6/Readme.md

 > 29  spiSt7920.unlock();

-Are useful only when the program use mutual exclusion ("Mutex", which is a property of concurrency control).
+Are useful only when the program uses mutual exclusion ("Mutex", which is a property of concurrency control).

 Given that in this example mutual exclusion is not used, because it is not necessary, these two lines are useless.